List of Washington State Cougars head football coaches

 The Washington State Cougars college football team represents the Washington State University in the North Division of the Pac-12 Conference (Pac-12).
 The Cougars compete as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision.
-The program has had 34 head coaches since it began play during the 1894 season.
-The current interim head coach is Jake Dickert.
+The program has had 36 head coaches and one interim head coach since it began play during the 1894 season.
+Since December 2024, Jimmy Rogers has served as Washington State's head coach.